ColumPaget/distroflash.lua/README.md

   * KNOPPIX 8.6.1
   * Peppermint 10
   * Porteus 3.2.2
+	* ArchLinux 2020.03.01
+	* PCLinuxOS 2020.02

 ## Finiky, can be made to install

+	* TinyCorePlus              - has to be told path to core.gz to install (see 'Finiky installs' below)
+  * Puppy Linux slacko 6.3.2  - complex install process (see 'Finiky installs' below)
+  * Puppy Linux tahr 6.0.5    - complex install process (see 'Finiky installs' below)
   * Salix 14.2                - has to be told to install from harddrive, and given both the device name and path to files on disk
+	* Calculate Linux           - has been seen to install to a vm.
+Installer has issues with some graphics cards.
+	* CentOS Linux 8.1          - has been seen to install to a vm.
+Installer crashes on some hardware.

+## Runs live.
+Might also install from usb to hard-drive if you really know how and the wind is in the right direction

   * Slax 9.11.0               - no automated installer, apparently can be installed from live by copying files manually
   * Gentoo                    - no automated installer, apparently can be installed manually from live
   * Damn Small Linux 4.4.10   - difficult to use installer, not had a successful install from it yet, but it may work.